What is cross-border payment?

 Why USDT is the key piece of cross-border payments

 Over the past 3 years, USDT has evolved from a “crypto-circle tool” into “cross-border payment infrastructure”.
-It solves three core problems: first, instant cross-border settlement (credited on-chain in 1-3 minutes, vs 1-3 business days over SWIFT); second, no inter-country FX quotas (within compliance, USDT transfers aren’t bound by per-transaction / annual FX limits); third, transparent fees (fixed on-chain fees, vs bank fees + a hidden FX spread).
+It solves three core problems: first, instant cross-border settlement (credited on-chain in 1-3 minutes, vs 1-3 business days over SWIFT); second, a single settlement path (completed on one chain, without passing through multiple correspondent banks); third, transparent fees (fixed on-chain fees, vs bank fees + a hidden FX spread).
 RDVCC uses USDT as its deposit rail precisely for these properties.

 FAQ